-Moreover, Agros has a significant number of churches and chapels scattered around the village.
-The main church is a majestic construction, located in the center of the village.
-The church is dedicated to Panagia Eleousa (known as the Virgin of Tenderness), and it was built in the beginning of the 20th century.
-It must be noted that the church was constructed on the same place where the monastery of Great Agros was located, and which was demolished in 1894.
-In the same area there is a smaller church, dedicated to Saint Margaret, that houses objects from the old monastery.
-Another significant church is that of Timios Prodromos, dedicated to Saint John the Baptist, built in 1860 and located in the eastern part of the village.
-A more recently constructed chapel is that of Saint Gerasimos, built between 2004 and 2008.
+Agros boasts a significant number of churches and chapels scattered throughout the village.
+The central, majestic church is dedicated to Panagia Eleousa (Virgin of Tenderness) and was erected in the early 20th century.
+Interestingly, this church was built on the same site as the monastery of Great Agros, which was demolished in 1894.
+Nearby stands a smaller church, dedicated to Saint Margaret, housing artifacts from the old monastery.
+Another prominent church is Timios Prodromos, dedicated to Saint John the Baptist, constructed in 1860 and situated in the eastern part of the village.
+A more recent addition is the chapel of Saint Gerasimos, built between 2004 and 2008.

 Beyond its cultural heritage, Agros and the broader Pitsilia region offer a treasure trove for outdoor enthusiasts.
 Three nature trails connect with the village, providing opportunities for trekkers to immerse themselves in nature.
 One circular trail spans 6 kilometers between Agros and Kato Mylos, passing through orchards of apple, pear, and cherry trees, vineyards, and rose bushes.
 Another linear trail, covering 6 kilometers, links Agros to the neighboring village of Lagoudera, offering captivating views of the Troodos mountains from the mountain ridge of Madari-Papoutsa.
 The final trail begins at the village's water dam and leads to Madari summits, home to a fire observatory and one of the island's most panoramic locations.